larry-lime/packet-trace-research/PTR-Documents/PTR-Table.md

 Multicast Address Mapping (Levels 0-90): Multicast addresses are handled separately to ensure appropriate treatment based on the scope of the address.
 Different levels of mapping determine whether multicast addresses are changed or left unchanged based on their scope, such as globally-scoped, continent-local, site-local, link-local, or node-local datagrams.
 This enables the anonymization of multicast traffic while maintaining the necessary distinctions for analysis.

+#### TCP & UDP Port Mapping Use Cases

+TCP Port Mapping: This component specifically focuses on mapping TCP port numbers.
+It provides a way to anonymize TCP traffic while preserving certain mappings for specific port numbers.
+This can be useful when analyzing network activities based on different services or applications using distinct port numbers.

+UDP Port Mapping: Similar to TCP port mapping, this component focuses on anonymizing UDP port numbers while maintaining specific mappings for certain port numbers.
+UDP-based services or applications can be anonymized while still preserving the relationships between port numbers.

 #### IP & TCP Options Use Cases

 IP & TCP Options: This feature involves mapping IP and TCP options within the packet headers.
 Different levels of mapping determine the granularity at which the options are anonymized.
 For example, at Level 0, port numbers are mapped to a single integer, which can be useful for statistical analysis of port usage.
 Higher levels allow preserving more information by mapping each byte or passing the port numbers through unchanged (Level 99).

-#### TCP Port Mapping Use Cases

-TCP Port Mapping: This component specifically focuses on mapping TCP port numbers.
-It provides a way to anonymize TCP traffic while preserving certain mappings for specific port numbers.
-This can be useful when analyzing network activities based on different services or applications using distinct port numbers.

-#### UDP Port Mapping Use Cases

-UDP Port Mapping: Similar to TCP port mapping, this component focuses on anonymizing UDP port numbers while maintaining specific mappings for certain port numbers.
-UDP-based services or applications can be anonymized while still preserving the relationships between port numbers.

 ## TCPmkpub Anonymization Policy